Maramag: Barangays

+Five barangays are categorized as urban: Base Camp, Dagumba-an, Dologon, North and South Poblacions; and fifteen as rural.

 Topography

 Maramag is bounded in the North-East by mountain ranges of Mount Kilakron and Mount Kalatungan.
 Among its important landmarks are the Adtuyon Plateau and the Musuan Peak, at the base of which lies the Central Mindanao University (CMU), a state university at Musuan, Barangay Dologon.

 The municipality is well distributed in terms of slope gradients.
 The eastern and central sections of Maramag except in some patches are characteristically flat but undulated towards the northern and western boundaries of the area.

 Areas having slopes of 0–18 percent occupies almost half (48.84%) of the entire municipality with the 0-3% slope category accounting for 26.47 percent.
 Another slope category with considerable area is the 8-18% occupying around 9,014.76 hectares and comprising 17.27 percent of the total land area.
 The largest area in Maramag in terms of the slope grouping is the 18-30%, which comprised 27.39 percent of the land area or an equivalent area of 14,297.30 hectares.
 The very steep hills and mountains (50% and above in slope) in Maramag occupy only 6,566.63 or 12.58% of the total land area.
 These areas are located mostly in the western and northern boundaries of Maramag.